pgaston/teleopros2/README.md

 ```/front/stereo_camera/left/rgb```
 so you may need to change the pywebrtc.py code to subscribe to that (okay, this can be fixed so it's easier...)

-to move the robot, a simple node is 'teleop_twist_keyboard'.
+to move the robot for testing purposes, a simple node is 'teleop_twist_keyboard'.
 ```
 ros2 run teleop_twist_keyboard teleop_twist_keyboard
 ```
+I also have a customization of the 'simple room' with a jetbot.
+This publishes images and accepts robot movement commands.

 ## Useful links